Lombiq/Orchard-Training-Demo-Module/Readme.md

 Also if you are brave enough to not follow any guide or you want to start the guide from somewhere else then go to the **Map.cs** file and jump to any class you are interested in.

-## Contributing and support
+## Contribution and support

-Bug reports, feature requests, comments, questions, and code contributions are warmly welcome, please do so via GitHub issues and pull requests.
-Please adhere to our [open-source guidelines](https://lombiq.com/open-source) while doing so.
-For further training materials and Orchard trainings please visit [Orchard Dojo](https://orcharddojo.net/).
+Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
+Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

 When adding new tutorials please keep in mind the following: